Artin0123/memory-mcp/README.md

 ## Features

 This server does not summarize or decide what to store by itself.
-User should decide when to call `mem_write`.
+User should decide when to call `mem_save`.

-- Tool: `mem_write` — record memories for a project (JSON storage)
+- Tool: `mem_save` — record memories for a project (JSON storage)
 - Token estimation and FIFO eviction to keep estimated tokens ≤ 1000
 - Auto-creates `.memory/memory.json` if missing

-## mem_write behavior
+## mem_save behavior

 Inputs:
 - `projectPath` (string): absolute project path provided by the AI